-Many providers offer malware protection, ad block, and other security solutions to complement their VPN.
-Any additional protection against malware or viruses is great when using uTorrent.
+Many providers offer malware protection, ad block, and other security solutions to complement their uTorrent VPN.
+Any additional protection against malware or viruses is great when using uTorrent VPN.

 Is There A Kill Switch?

-A kill switch automatically disconnects your device from the Internet in the event connection with your VPN is lost.
+A kill switch automatically disconnects your device from the Internet in the event that connected to your VPN is lost.
 The best VPNs for uTorrent experience little to no downtime, but in the event they do, a kill switch will ensure your data doesn’t become exposed.

 Do The Server Locations Fit Your Needs?

 Servers across the globe give you options to access the Internet from anywhere.
 If you wish to torrent content that’s only available in a certain country or avoid Internet censorship where you live, having a healthy selection of server locations to choose from is important.

 Is The VPN Compatible With All Of Your Devices?

 A VPN app for every device you intend to use with uTorrent is essential.
 If you torrent away from home or on public WiFi hotspots, you’ll want to ensure your laptop or mobile device is protected by a VPN.

 We also recommend using a VPN that supports multiple connections.
 That way, you can protect every device you use at once.

 Can I Use A Free VPN For uTorrent?